ndeet/php-ln-lnd-grpc/README.md

 PHP lnd gRPC client
 ===================

+**This package has been abandoned, please use the better maintened one on lnpay here https://packagist.org/packages/lnpay/php-lnd-grpc.**

 This library is a gRPC client for [lnd](https://github.com/lightningnetwork/lnd) version [0.5-beta](https://github.com/lightningnetwork/lnd/releases/tag/v0.5-beta).
 It is generated code from [rpc.proto](https://github.com/lightningnetwork/lnd/blob/v0.5-beta/lnrpc/rpc.proto).